 - Have the games pre-planned so you’re not wasting time

-- Be sure the activities build team connections rather than pushes them further apart
+- Be sure the activities build team connections rather than pushing them further apart

 Is In-person Team Building Better Than Virtual Team Building?